wareya/warHUD-TF/readme.txt

 http://teamfortress.tv/forum/thread/4426-warhud

 I missed RevanXP's HUD and get so frustrated when I play without it that I decided to make my own version of it from scratch.
-I don't have anything but the most important ingame elements done right now so don't expect custom class or team select menus (yet; they're the next thing I want to do).
+I only have the most important elements right now.
+While this is a full release and completely playable, it is still buggy and doesn't change every last element.
 Should be compatible with everything 5:4 and wider.
 Haven't tested MvM thoroughly on 5:4.